AnkitMor18/Machine-Learning-Projects/Linear Regression/Salary Prediction/readme.md

-**Project: Salary Prediction using Age and Experience**
+**Project: Salary Prediction**

-Welcome to the Salary Prediction using Age and Experience project!
+Welcome to the Salary Prediction project!
 This project focuses on predicting salary based on the features of age and experience.

 **Project Overview**